1. Vendor and Product Reality

 The fitting arrangement is a dual licensing posture aligned to Hugging Face's existing model.
 The admissibility gate is available under a permissive open-source license for the community tier (matching the platform's openness and accelerating adoption across the long tail of open-model deployments) and under an embedded substrate license for Hugging Face Enterprise Hub and Inference Endpoints (matching how regulated customers actually procure governed infrastructure).
 Pricing for the enterprise tier aligns to credentialed-application count or admissibility-evaluation rate rather than per-seat or per-token, which matches how governed inference is actually consumed.

 What Hugging Face gains: a structural answer to the governance-burden problem that currently concentrates risk on its enterprise customers, a defensible architectural floor against closed-model competitors whose governance is inseparable from their model, and a forward-compatible posture against the EU AI Act, NIST AI RMF, and sectoral AI-governance regimes that are converging on per-decision admissibility and lineage requirements.
 What the customer gains: portable governed inference that travels with the model rather than the vendor, lineage records owned by the customer rather than the platform, and a single admissibility primitive spanning the entire open-model catalog.
-Honest framing — the AQ primitive does not replace the Hub or the serving layer; it gives open-model serving the per-transition governance gate that closed models obtain by accident of vendor centralization and that open models structurally lack.
+Stated plainly, inference-time semantic execution control does not replace the Hub or the serving layer; it gives open-model serving the in-loop governance gate that closed models obtain by accident of vendor centralization and that open models structurally lack.